+-OUTCOMES

+MARKS:

-COURSE OBJECTIVES OUTCOMES MARKS: 100 | CREDITS: 4 | 4+2 Hrs././wk
+100 | CREDITS: 4 | 4+2 Hrs.../wk

 After completing the course the The B.Ed.
 Spl.
 Edu.
-HISecond Semester student-teaccers will be able to=
+HI Second Semester student-teaccers will be able to-

-- Familiar with concept of curriculum and explain the importance of designing it for - children with hearing impairment in the context of 21st Century CO1-Explain the Curriculum Designing - CO2-Explain the learning hierarchies to help planning. - CO3-Explain the different instructional planning and its use. - CO4-Explain the Demonstrate skills in applying different adaptations for inclusive education. - Develop capacity of developing literacy skills of reading and writing in children with hearing impairment. - Describe CO5-Explain the need for curricular adaptation and decide suitable adaptation and undertake it. - Appreciate the need for curricular effective use of different forms of evaluation and describe the tools and methods for. evaluating it.
+- Familiar with concept of curriculum and explain the importance of designing it for - children with hearing impairment in the context of 21st Century CO1-Explain the Curriculum Designing - CO2-Explain the learning hierarchies to help planning. - CO3-Explain the different instructional planning and its use. - CO4-Explain the Demonstrate skills in applying different adaptations for inclusive education. - Develop capacity of developing literacy skills of reading and writing a children with hearing impairment.